Atal Bihari Vajpayee Biography

 Vajpayee as PM was pained when communal riots broke out in Gujarat in 2002 after the Godhra train tragedy.

-Vajpayee had major health issues after suffering a stroke in 2009 which impaired his speech abilities.
-Since then he health become a major issue of concern.
+Vajpayee had major health problems after suffering a stroke in 2009 which impaired his speech abilities.
+Since then his health become a major issue of concern.
 Later, he got confined to wheelchair and failed to recognise people.
-Bajpayee also suffered from diabetes and dementia.
-On 11 June 2018, his health conditions started getting worse and he got admitted to AIIMS, Delhi in critical condition.
-After remaining admitted for over 2 months Vajpayee died on 16th August 2018 at 5:05 pm due to prolonged illness.
+Vajpayee is also reported to have suffered from diabetes and dementia.
+On June 11, 2018, his health condition started getting worse and he was admitted to AIIMS, Delhi in critical condition.
+After remaining admitted for over 2 months, Vajpayee breathed his last on August 16, 2018 at 5:05 pm due to prolonged illness.

 Awards & Achievements